gchq/Palisade-services/data-service/README.md

 The key components of the service is the implementation of the DataService interface and the supporting services.
 This comes in the form of an implementation of DataService interface, SimpleDataService, that uses the Palisade Reader library for the implementation of a solution using a database.
-This is then wrapped in a class, AuditableDataService, that will provide the data in a form that can be use in constructing the response that is sent back to the client, and the audit message that is sent to the Audit Service using the AuditMessageService.
+This is then wrapped in a class, AuditableDataService, that will provide the data in a form that can be used in constructing the response that is sent back to the client, and the audit message that is sent to the Audit Service using the AuditMessageService.